README-ENGINES.md

 17provider implementation that actually does the required work.
 There are five

 18providers distributed with OpenSSL.
-In the future we expect third parties to
+In the future, we expect third parties to

 19distribute their own providers which can be added to OpenSSL dynamically.